staslebedenko/modern-microservices-self-paced/README.md

 0. Deployment of required Azure infrastructure, databases for step one and two, along with Container App environment and AKS
 1. Preparing monolith for split and splitting it into two services with containerization.
-2. Overview of the existing Azure resources and deployment of solution from Visual Studio and GitHub
+2. Overview of the existing Azure resources and deployment of solution from Visual Studio
-3. Basics of Container Apps
+3. Overview of Container Apps key features and problems.
+Extra tasks
 4. Adding DAPR to the Container App and explanation of approaches and benefits
 5. Create AKS manifest, setting up DAPR in Azure Kubernetes cluster and deploying solution to Cloud.
 6. Adding DAPR pubsub component and RabbitMQ container.
 Changing solution code to work with a pubsub.